base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction/intro-to-account-abstraction.md

 1. Store the wallet mnemonic safely, without losing it or compromising it
 1. Sign a slightly frightening message to connect to an onchain app
 1. Try to do anything with the app and get a popup asking them to approve a transaction
-1. Attempt to do so, learn transactions cost gas, and they don't have any
+1. Attempt to do so, learn transactions cost gas, and that they don't have any
 1. Learn that gas is a fee that users must pay in ETH to use onchain apps
 1. Attempt to buy ETH, possibly buying the wrong flavor of ETH in the wrong location
 1. Try the transaction again